Bengie Molina: 2000–2001

 In 2000, Molina spent spring training competing for the position of starting catcher with Todd Greene, a power hitter who had been viewed as the Angels' catcher of the future a few years before but was struggling offensively, and Matt Walbeck.
 Greene was released before the start of the season, and Molina won the job.
 On May 12, he hit two home runs in a game for what would be the only time in his career, scoring four runs and recording four hits as well, though the effort came in a 13–11 loss to the Texas Rangers.
 The game was the beginning of a 14-game hitting streak lasting through June 2, in which Molina batted .517.
 Angel manager Mike Scioscia said, "Bengie has absolutely stepped up and done the things we thought he could do.
 The only question was his durability and stamina, but he definitely has the ability to lead a pitching staff to a championship."
 In 130 games, Molina batted .281 with 133 hits, 14 home runs, and 71 RBI.
 His 70 RBI while playing catcher were the most at the position in Angels history.
 Defensively, he posted a .991 fielding percentage and threw out 37% of attempted base stealers.
 Molina finished fourth in American League (AL) Rookie of the Year Award voting, behind Kazuhiro Sasaki, Terrence Long, and Mark Quinn.

-Prior to the 2001 season, the Angels signed Molina to a four-year contract, with the option to either pay him $3 million for a fifth season in 2005 or pay him $100,000 to end the contract that year.
+Prior to the 2001 season, the Angels signed Molina to a four-year contract worth $4.25 million, keeping him under contract through 2004, with a $3 million club option or $100,000 buyout for the 2005 season.
 Molina remained their starting catcher in 2001.
 However, he was on the disabled list from May 5 through June 26, having strained his right hamstring.
 During this time, his brother José replaced him on the Angels' roster, having joined the organization as a free agent over the offseason.
 "This was our dream as kids – to play baseball in the majors.
-We never thought we’d be together on the same team," Bengie said.
+We never thought we'd be together on the same team," Bengie said.
 The brothers would remain teammates at the catcher position through the 2005 season, the first siblings to catch for the same MLB team since Amos and Lave Cross caught for the Louisville Colonels in 1887.
 On August 22 and 23, Bengie had back-to-back four-hit games.
 In 96 games (325 at bats), he batted .262 with 85 hits, six home runs, and 40 RBI.
 Defensively, he had a .991 fielding percentage and threw out 32% of attempted base stealers.